nickola/chef-ssh-keys/README.md

 Attributes
 ==========

-Expects `node['ssh_keys']` to be an hash containing the user name as key and data bag user name as value.
+Expects `node[:ssh_keys]` to be an hash containing the user name as key and data bag user name as value.

 Usage
 =====